mapzen/documentation/docs/overview/account-settings.md

 ## Set monthly spending limits

 You can set limits on your spending each month.
 This gives you the comfort of knowing that your bill will not exceed the amount you specify.
+You will only be charged for what you use, which may be less than the limit you set for the month.

 To set a spending limit, you first need to add a payment method to your account.
 By default, there is no spending limit on your account, which means your usage (and potential bill) is unrestricted.

-You are notified by email as you approach your spending limit.
+Limits can be changed at any time, but cannot be set to an amount lower than the already accrued charges for that month.
+After you change your limit, the monthly spending limit stays the same month after month into the future.
+You will be notified by email as you approach your spending limit.

 The spending limit applies across all services.
 If you reach your spending limit by using only Mapzen Search, for example, you will not be able to use Mapzen Search or any other services beyond the free limits for the remainder of the month.
 Your account will not accumulate any charges for overages, but no results will be returned for your API requests.
 This means that your maps may no longer function.